Discovering Differences in Strategic Behavior Between Humans and LLMs: Comparing Human and LLM Strategic Behavior Using AlphaEvolve

 \subsection{Win Rates of Humans and LLMs}

 The average win rates of each agent against each nonadaptive bot is reported in Fig.~\ref{fig:win_rates_nonadaptive}, compared to the win rates of a randomly acting player and a player with oracle knowledge of the bot policy.
-The analysis below focuses on the nonadaptive bots; see App.~\ref{app:supp_results} for the adaptive bots.
+The analysis below focuses on the nonadaptive bots, while results for adaptive bots are provided in App.~\ref{app:supp_results}.

 We first consider the aggregate win rates (top row).
-Both humans and LLMs win at rates well above random chance against the simpler nonadaptive bots, with Gemini 2.5 Flash/Pro and GPT 5.1 winning at higher rates than humans, yet still beneath the optimal oracle win rate.
-Win rates tend to decrease as the nonadaptive bots become more complex, with all agents failing to exploit the most complex bot.
+Both humans and LLMs win at rates well above random chance against the simpler nonadaptive bots, with Gemini 2.5 Flash/Pro and GPT 5.1 winning at higher rates than humans, yet still beneath the optimal oracle win rate.\footnote{Bot complexity categorizations are explained in App.~\ref{app:irps_bots}.} Win rates tend to decrease as the nonadaptive bots become more complex, with all agents failing to exploit the most complex bot.
 In a similar spirit, the win rates against nonadaptive bots are largely higher than for the more complex adaptive bots.
 Thus, \textbf{frontier LLMs outperform humans, but overall aggregate win rate trends are similar}.

 Differences between humans and LLMs occur in \textit{which} bots they perform especially poorly or well against.
 While all achieve near-random win rates against the most complex bot, strikingly, humans and GPT OSS 120B \textit{also} perform at near-random levels for the two next most complex bots.
 On the other hand, Gemini 2.5 Flash/Pro and GPT 5.1 have overall higher win rates than humans, improving in particular against the two aforementioned bots.